Love Lady Larla

 “Alright, eh?”
 Falt asked her.

 “It’s great.
 Thank you.”
-She did not look back at him.
+She didn’t look back at him.
 She waited for him to close the door behind her with promises of a satisfying dinner.
 She sat down on the bed and noticed a square wooden board on the stone desk.
 About as wide and long as the length of her hand, straight lines and markings crossed the surface.
 A series of white and black chips lay to the side.

 Curiosity compelled her to inspect the board.
 It was some sort of game, like stone throw or finger break, but condensed onto a small, flat plane.